smithjd/sql-pet/docs/10-r-postgres-interaction.md

-# Interacting with Postgres from R
+# Introduction to interacting with Postgres from R

 ## Basics